celerity/celerity-runtime/docs/installation.md

 more advanced use cases or specific hardware setups it might however make sense to prefer one over the other.

-### hipSYCL
+### AdaptiveCpp

-[hipSYCL](https://github.com/illuhad/hipsycl) is an open source SYCL implementation focused on leveraging existing toolchains such as CUDA or HIP, making it a great choice when directly targeting Nvidia CUDA and AMD ROCm platforms.
+[AdaptiveCpp](https://github.com/AdaptiveCpp/AdaptiveCpp) is an open source SYCL and C++ standard parallelism implementation focused on leveraging existing toolchains such as CUDA or HIP, making it a great choice when directly targeting Nvidia CUDA and AMD ROCm platforms.

-> hipSYCL is currently available on Linux and has experimental/partial support
+> AdaptiveCpp is currently available on Linux and has experimental/partial support
 > for OSX and Windows.

 ### DPC++